 However, it is possible to meet in person as long as:

-- A distance of at least 1.5 meters must be maintained between people
+- a distance of at least 1.5 meters is maintained between people

-- The meeting organizer must draw up and keep a list of all attendees.
-You can download a canvas.
+- the meeting organizer draws up and keeps a list of all attendees, using the online form

 All information can be found under the Events page.